- 1 Purpose

 - If a preliminary investigation of the facts finds a Complaint to be frivolous, vexatious, misconceived or lacking in substance, it will be rejected.

-- The University reserves the right to take disciplinary action in accordance with the Student Code of Conduct Policy against persons who knowingly lodge a vexatious Complaint.
+- The University reserves the right to take disciplinary action in accordance with the Student General Conduct Policy against persons who knowingly lodge a vexatious Complaint.

 These procedures can be used to resolve Complaints of Discrimination, Bullying, Harassment, Vilification or Victimisation on the basis of one or more of the following attributes from the Anti-Discrimination Act 1991: